Thermodynamics a la Souriau on K\"ahler Non Compact Symmetric Spaces for Cartan Neural Networks: The Geodesic Dynamical System

 that is $\mathcal{S}_{\mathrm{U/H}}$-invariant but not necessarily $\mathrm{U}$-invariant, nor Einstein.
-So any invariant quadratic form $\boldsymbol{k}(\,, \,)$ equips $\mathcal{S}_{\mathrm{U/H}}$ with the structure of an \textit{Alekseevskian normal Riemannian space} \cite{Alekseevsky1975,Alekseevsky:2003vw,Cortes,TSnaviga}, yet there is only one quadratic form that corresponds to the unique Einstein metric\footnote{The Einstein metric is unique up to a homothety, namely up to a overall constant rescaling of the metric tensor or of the vielbein and such is the corresponding invariant quadratic form on the solvable Lie algebra.} of the symmetric space $\mathrm{U/H}$.
+So any { positive definite quadratic bilinear} $\boldsymbol{k}(\,, \,)$ equips $\mathcal{S}_{\mathrm{U/H}}$ with the structure of an \textit{Alekseevskian normal Riemannian space} \cite{Alekseevsky1975,Alekseevsky:2003vw,Cortes,TSnaviga}, yet there is only one quadratic form that corresponds to the unique Einstein metric\footnote{The Einstein metric is unique up to a homothety, namely up to a overall constant rescaling of the metric tensor or of the vielbein and such is the corresponding invariant quadratic form on the solvable Lie algebra.} of the symmetric space $\mathrm{U/H}$.

 The structure of eq.(\ref{cordelia}) being clarified we reconsider the generic form of the geodesic dynamical system lagrangian \ref{lagrangeod} and we rewrite it as: